Protect your other water treatment systems from harmful sediment with these top rated filters.

-Some are, yes.
-But you can rarely rely on a sediment filter alone if you have high iron levels.
+Some sediment water filter types can remove iron, while others can’t.
+You can rarely rely on a sediment filter alone if you have high iron levels.
 While sediment filters are effective at reducing suspended rust particles in water, they can’t remove soluble iron particles.
-If you’re keen to eliminate iron from your well water, you’re best off using a sediment water filter alongside a whole house filter that is specifically designed for iron removal.
+If you’re keen to eliminate iron from your well water, use a sediment water filter alongside a whole house filter that is specifically designed for iron removal.

 How do you know that a sediment filter is working?

-The quickest and easiest way to know if you’re seeing results is to test your tap water for sediment beforehand (which you can do with a test kit purchased online), then test it again after installing the filter.
+The quickest and easiest way to know if a sediment filter is working is to test your tap water for sediment beforehand (which you can do with a test kit purchased online), then test it again after installing the filter.

 Is it better to get a 1 micron or 5 micron size sediment water filter?